-In realistic scenarios, due to imperfection in preparation procedure or interaction with the environment, the entangled state generated in the laboratory is not a pure one.
+In realistic scenarios, due to imperfections in preparation procedure or interaction with the environment, the entangled state generated in the laboratory is not a pure one.
 This effect of noise can be modeled in various ways.
-Typically, a local noisy channel destroys entanglement, thereby creates a separable state \cite{Horodecki09-1} which may or may not be absolutely separable.
-We are interested to find the amount of noise required in the channel to produce absolutely separable states.
-Such a study can be important for two reasons -- (1) in experiments, a state is always affected by noise, (2) finding out the range of noise parameter which makes the state absolutely separable, is significant to avoid them.
+Typically, a local noisy channel destroys entanglement, and thereby creates a separable state \cite{Horodecki09-1} which may or may not be absolutely separable.
+We are interested in finding the amount of noise required in the channel to produce absolutely separable states.
+Such a study can be important for two reasons -- (1) in experiments, a state is always affected by noise and (2) determining the range of noise parameter which makes the state absolutely separable, is significant to avoid them.

-We deal with three paradigmatic noise models, namely depolarizing, amplitude damping, and phase damping channels which can affect an initial state differently, thereby, generate absolutely separable states in independent ways.
+We deal with three paradigmatic noise models: depolarizing, amplitude damping, and phase damping channels which can affect an initial state differently and, thereby, generate absolutely separable states in independent ways.
 Before discussing the consequence of noisy channels on a given state, let us first fix the transformation of the input state that happens due to the interactions between the environment and the system.
 The depolarizing channel (DPC), \( \Lambda_{DPC}\) takes an arbitrary quantum state, \(\rho\) to \(\rho' = \Lambda_{DPC} (\rho) = p \rho + \frac{(1-p)}{3} \sum_{i=x, y, z} \sigma_i \rho \sigma_i\) where \(\sigma_i\) \((i=x, y, z) \)s represent the Pauli operators and (\(1-p\)) is the strength of the noise.